pablojosecodes/book-review/content/fundamentals/ddia/Distributed Data/Replication.md

 ### Replication Logs Implementation

-Until now, we’ve glossed over the actual implementation of leader-based replication logs. let’s look into the most common methods
+Until now, we’ve glossed over the actual implementation of leader-based replication logs. let’s look into the most common methods for replication logs

 #### **Statement-Based Replication**
 The most basic replication method.
 In it, the leader logs each write request (statement) as a log to its followers. (e.g. send `INSERT VALUE INTO ROW`).